 Canadian Falls Prevention Curriculum

-- Provide fall risk identification and assessment.
+- Providing fall risk identification and assessment.

-- Provide application of a program planning model.
+- Applying a setting-specific program planning model.